irfanHaslanded/PasswordManager/README.md

 # Details
 When you really need to keep your passwords safe.
-All application data is stored in a file passwdMgr.\<userName\>.dat
+All application data is stored in a file PassMgr.dat in the same dir

 1. There are 2 secrets derived from your master password
    a.
 The first secret is used for logging you into the program